 - Don’t let a down month define your quarter or year.

 - Communicate more.
 When you think you’ve communicated enough; communicate it again.

 Leaders are sometimes born, but usually, they are developed and trained.
 Our CEO and founder, Jay Geier, often quotes that famous anonymous navy seal who said, “We don’t rise to the occasion.
 We sink to our level of training.”
 At Scheduling Institute, our programs are created to guide you and your team through the process of leading your private practice to success.

-You should definitely check out Scheduling Institute’s doctor programs and our team training programs to find out more … but another great way to develop your leadership skills is to attend our semi-private even in May with Jay Geier!
+You should definitely check out Scheduling Institute’s doctor programs and our team training programs to find out more … but another great way to develop your leadership skills!
+Leadership lessons will give you the opportunity to attend our semi-private event in May with Jay Geier!
 We have heightened safety protocols that will keep you socially distanced and healthy while you’re with us.

 Visit www.JayGeierEvents.com to learn more about this event and all the health and safety measures we are taking!